jaywon/net-engine/README.md

 ### Usage:
 `cd net-engine`

 `./netengine.py`

-Enter available commands to explore the given configurable environment and determine next steps in an objective to gain root on any machine on the network.
+Enter available commands to explore the given configured network environment and determine next steps in an objective to traverse the network or gain root on vulnerable machine(s) on the network.

-(NOTE: Demo has no implementation for configuring or gaining root, conceptual engine prototype only)
+(NOTE: Demo has no implementation for actually configuring or gaining root, conceptual engine prototype with basic commands and system configuration only)

 #### Available Commands:
 - `man` - Show the man page for a given tool